-There are only two chances for the applicant, the first test and a chance to rewrite the test if the applicant failed the first test.
-The period allowed for rewriting the test is 60-90 days after interview.
+There are only two chances for the applicant, the first test, and a chance to rewrite the test if the applicant failed the first test.
+The period allowed for rewriting the test is 60-90 days after the interview.

-The citizenship test consist of history of the United States of America, laws, etc. the questions are drawn from the following areas;
+The citizenship test consists of the history of the United States of America, laws, etc. the questions are drawn from the following areas;

 - Principles of American democracy

 This is where we are going to end it on the USCIS Citizenship Test.
 Make use of our comments box right below if you have any questions based on USCIS Citizenship Test.

 Once we get your message or question on our comments we will get back to you.
 You can as well make use of our share button link.